HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 3. Handshaking: Once the connection is established, the client and server perform a handshake process to verify each other’s identity and negotiate the details of the email transfer.
 This includes exchanging information about the supported authentication methods, encryption options, and the sender and recipient email addresses.

 4. Email Transfer: After the handshake, the client submits the email message to the SMTP server for delivery.
-This includes specifying the recipient’s email address, subject, message body, and any attachments.
+This includes specifying the recipient’s email address, subject, message body, and attachments.

 5. Email Routing: The SMTP server analyzes the recipient’s email address and determines the appropriate destination server for the email.
 It does this by looking up the domain name (the part after the ‘@’ symbol) in the DNS (Domain Name System) to find the MX (Mail Exchange) records that identify the mail server responsible for that domain.